KrzysztofMarciniak/egzamin-inf03/README.md

 - Web application development

 ## License
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details. **Images are not subjected to this license.**
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details. **Images are not subjected to this license.
+UNLESS THEY ARE SCREENSHOTS.**